Reed-Daniel/20_Group_4_Final_Project/README.md

 ## Storyboard Page 3 - NBA News
 ![Pic 55](https://github.com/krmcclelland/20_Group_4_Final_Project/blob/main/Images/StoryboardPage3.jpg)

+# Summary of the Findings <a name="summary-of-the-findings"></a>
+* Does the NBA look the same decade by decade in terms of performance?
+	*
+* What does a prototypical player look like in each decade?
+	*
+* How has that changed over time?
+	*
+* Can you predict whether an NBA player can be an All-Star?
+	*
+* What are the most important stats in terms of determining an NBA All-Star?
+	*

 # References <a name="references"></a>
 * Kaggle - NBA Game Data - Players.csv <br />